batuhanfaik/itu-cmpe/README.rst

 Run the following command to install the dependencies::

-  $ pip install -r requirements.txt
+  $ python -m pip install -r requirements.txt

 You can now start the application using the command::